Model Context Protocol (MCP) Quick Start Guide

 ```

-Next, let's look at a small example of how to use `DeepSeek` to call methods from our MCP server.
+Next, let's look at a small example of how to have `DeepSeek` call methods in our MCP server.

 ```shell